 NCTC Director's Message

-The NCTC is the Home of the U.S. Fish and Wildlife Service, where the U.S. Fish and Wildlife Service invests in building the knowledge and skills of our employees and our partners.
-Conservationists from all over the Country and the Globe come to NCTC to learn from each other's stories, experiences, and perspectives.
+The NCTC is the Home of the U.S. Fish and Wildlife Service, a place where the U.S. Fish and Wildlife Service invests in the knowledge and skills of our employees and our partners.
+We have a beautiful 500-acre campus north of Shepherdstown, WV, alongside the Potomac River.
+With more than 25 classrooms, we can accommodate groups of up to 300 people.
+We are a gathering place where professionals from around the country and the Globe and across the spectrum of conservation come to learn together from each other’s perspectives, backgrounds, and experiences.

 To support our learning programs, our Conservation Library offers FWS professionals and our partners superb resources from comprehensive literature searches to interlibrary loans.
-If you are on campus, stop down at our physical library—an oasis from the busy campus, and grab a book to read—our collection is one of the best Conservation catalogs anywhere!
+If you are on campus, stop down at our physical library—an oasis from the busy campus, and grab a book to read -- our collection is one of the best Conservation catalogs anywhere!

 — Steven Chase, NCTC Director